hanai3Bi/Switch-OC-Suite/README.md

 ## Build

-Grab necessary patches from the repo, then compile sys-clk, ReverseNX-RT and Atmosphere with devkitpro.
+Grab necessary patches from the repo, then compile sys-clk, ReverseNX-RT, hekate and Atmosphere (or loader only) with devkitpro.